Mineral processing: Electrostatic separation

 There are two main types of electrostatic separators.
 These work in similar ways, but the forces applied to the particles are different and these forces are gravity and electrostatic attraction.
 The two types are electrodynamic separators (or high tension rollers) or electrostatic separators.
 In high tension rollers, particles are charged by a corona discharge.
 This charges the particles that subsequently travel on a drum.
 The conducting particles lose their charge to the drum and are removed from the drum with centripetal acceleration.
 Electrostatic plate separators work by passing a stream of particles past a charged anode.
 The conductors lose electrons to the plate and are pulled away from the other particles due to the induced attraction to the anode.
 These separators are used for particles between 75 and 250 micron and for efficient separation to occur, the particles need to be dry, have a close size distribution and uniform in shape.
 Of these considerations, one of the most important is the water content of the particles.
 This is important as a layer of moisture on the particles will render the non-conductors as conductors as the layer of the water is conductive.

 Electrostatic plate separators are usually used for streams that have small conductors and coarse non-conductors.
 The high tension rollers are usually used for streams that have coarse conductors and fine non-conductors.

-These separators are commonly used for separating mineral sands, an example of one of these mineral processing plants is the CRL processing plant at Pinkenba in Brisbane Queensland.
-In this plant, zircon, rutile and ilmenite are separated from the silica gangue.
-In this plant, the separation is performed in a number of stages with roughers, cleaners, scavengers and recleaners.